ProDoser/Fruit_Delivery/README.md

 # fruitCrm

+Try demo at http://fruitcrm.herokuapp.com (if app is down it maight take 1-3 minutes to start for the first time).

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

 Before you can build this project, you must install and configure the following dependencies on your machine: